 It’s true that I promised myself not to read any ‘criticism’ while thinking about The Waves but I don’t believe Rachel Genn’s essay “Only by taking leave of our senses can we plunge into reverie” will count against me*.
 I read it just as I was starting to want to write about the intricate machine that is Woolf’s prose (although machine is of course exactly the wrong word).
-The essay gave me a little inkling of a way in, and made me imagine that I might after all be able to get to the bottom of it (to which I now reply to myself, dream on).
+The essay gave me a little inkling of a way in, and made me imagine for a moment that I might after all be able to get to the bottom of it.

 In her essay Genn tosses and turns the state of reverie, beautifully observing that:

 “In rêverie we are propped open while the world has a sniff around.”

 This made me sit up because it seems to describe so exactly the state of being in which the characters in The Waves exist.
 All are extraordinarily thin-skinned: they have no armour against the assaults and reversals of the moment.
 Everything enters them equally and they register everything with equal fervour.
 In a way they show us (by which I mean Woolf’s sentences show us) how unbearable it would be to be 100% alive and cognisant/sentient all the time.

 I don’t think this way of being is a characteristic as much as it is a condition.
 Woolf wants to bring to us human beings who are acutely alive in ways that not many of us manage to be.
 I also happen to think that Woolf herself was thus.